wizzer711/inflex/README.md

 - By default, Inflex provides **six** responsive breakpoints (`xs`, `sm`, `md`, `lg`, `xl` and `xxl`) which can be configured in `inflex/config.less`.
 - These breakpoints exist so you can easily adapt layouts for different device sizes, without writing additional CSS.
-- Breakpoints trigger based on their **maximum width**, meaning any breakpoint specific declarations apply to that one breakpoint, and all those below it - unless of course, they're subsequently overridden.
+- Adopting a mobile-first approach, breakpoints trigger based on their **minimum width**, meaning any breakpoint specific declarations apply to that one breakpoint and all those above it - unless of course, they're subsequently overridden.

 ### Rows